edgeroute/security-champion-framework/people/commitment.md

 * None -- strictly a measurement sub-area.

 ### Benefit
-* Eight or more hours is the sweet spot, allowing champions to become the security expert for their functional area.
+* Eight or more hours per month is the sweet spot, allowing champions to become the security expert for their functional area.

 \pagebreak